solo-io/glooctl/README.md

   secret_ref: "aws-secret"
 ```

-If you want to see the newly created upstream, you can pass `output` flag.
+If we want to see the newly created upstream, we can pass `output` flag.

 ```
 glooctl upstream create -f upstream.yaml --output yaml